Frequently Asked Questions

 routes/sms.js

-): This file will define the router and the handler for our/send-sms
+): This file defines the router and the handler for your/send-sms

 andplivo